Frequently Asked Questions

 How do I sign my child up for an open audition?

-Registering for one of the open auditions is easy – call us at (212) 777-7710 and speak with the receptionist at extension 300 to sign up.
+Registering for one of the open auditions is easy and can be done online.
 Please click here to view our upcoming audition dates and learn more about the auditions.

 How many dance classes do your students take?